tdewhirst98/AWS-React-Cognito/README.md

 ## Directory Structure
 src/
-Signup.js: Contains the code for user signup validation and page. \n ChangePassword.js: Manages password change functionality with proper validation. \n Other React components and files.
+1. Signup.js: Contains the code for user signup validation and page.
+2. ChangePassword.js: Manages password change functionality with proper validation.
+Other React components and files.

 ## Configuration